DISEASES

 CARE AIDS FOR THE PROFESSIONAL AND DOMESTIC CARE

 The ORNAMIN special eating and drinking aids were developed together with people in need of care, occupational therapists and professional carers and are tailored to the special needs of patients, carers in retirement homes, nursing homes and hospital staff as well as caring relatives.
 The ORNAMIN tableware with special features can be used intuitively, relieve caregivers and increase the quality of life of those affected.
 The nursing aids include everyday aids for slow eating and drinking, anti-slip aids, dementia tableware, Alzheimer's tableware, aids for the elderly and disabled tableware.
-Especially after a stroke and in the case of diseases such as multiple sclerosis, dementia, Alzheimer's or Parkinson's desease, ORNAMIN care aids are a useful everyday helper and support independent eating and drinking.
+Especially after a stroke and in the case of conditions such as multiple sclerosis, dementia, Alzheimer's or Parkinson's desease, ORNAMIN care aids are a useful everyday helper and support independent eating and drinking.

 THE BETTER CHOICE: ORNAMIN TABLEWARE WITH SPECIAL FEATURES

 Conventional care utensils such as nose-cut cups, nail boards, sippy cups, cups with spouts, plate guards or dysphagia cups stigmatise people in need of care as users of 'disabled utensils'.
-In order to maintain independence, self-esteem and enjoyment for people with disabilities for as long as possible, ORNAMIN has developed intelligent special tableware with hidden functions, so-called 'tricks', which looks like ordinary tableware.
+In order to maintain independence, self-esteem and enjoyment for people with disabilities for as long as possible, ORNAMIN has developed intelligent special tableware with hidden functions, which looks like ordinary tableware.
 The special aspect: You can't see the supportive features on the eating and drinking aids.
 Non-slip coatings keep the dishes steady on the table and provide a firm grip.
 For slow eaters, the thermal dishes keep the food appetisingly warm for longer.
-Inclined, plates with a sloped base replace plate guards and non-slip mats and enable independent eating, even with only one hand.
-Special drinking aids make it easy to drink without having to put the head back.
+Inclined plates with a sloped base replace plate guards and non-slip mats and enable independent eating, even with only one hand.
+Special drinking aids make it easy to drink without having to tip the head back.
 In this way, people with disabilities, seniors in need of care or people with swallowing disorders (dysphagia) or with physical limitations can drink easily without assistance, even when lying down.